Ask the Builder: Can trusses beat solid wood joists?

 Trusses do have at least one drawback: how they act in a house fire.
 Firefighters prefer floor joists because it takes a while for a fire to burn the lumber to the point when it’s unsafe for them to be inside the building trying to knock down a fire.
 Floor trusses fail faster.
 If a fire is raging to this degree in a home, there’s a good chance burning plastics in the house that create poisonous toxic smoke have already caused fatalities.

 Another reason I favor floor trusses is that they make it easier, and thus cheaper, for plumbers, electricians and HVAC people to install all the necessary utilities in your new home.
 The open web design allows copious room to run pipes, ducts and cables with ease.
-Electricians will think they died and went to Heaven.
-They don’t have to drill any holes!
+Electricians will think they have died and gone to heaven.
+They don’t have to drill any holes.

-Drywall hangers love floor trusses too.
+Drywall hangers love floor trusses, too.
 The drywall sheets meet on the wide dimension of a 2x4, not a narrow 1.5-inch-wide floor joist.
-There’s no need to install silly 1x3 furring strips as is common in some parts of the USA.
+There’s no need to install silly 1x3 furring strips as is common in some parts of the country.
 Those things are a waste of money and time as far as I’m concerned.

 Realize that you can work with the truss designer and make the floors as stiff as you want so there’s no bounce.
 To minimize bounce, the truss height is usually increased a few inches.